 She then handed me two dimes and a handful of pennies, after which she said something I didn’t expect.

-“I hear you,” I replied instinctively, as I met her smile with my own and took her change into the register.
-I was used to hearing customers’ side-remarks and steering the interaction on to its close for the next person in line.
+“I hear you,” I replied instinctively, meeting her smile with my own and then taking her change into the register.
+I was used to hearing customers’ side-remarks by then and steering the interaction to its close to serve the next person in line.

 That’s when the lady said something that’d strike me, when she looked at me and asked:

 “Will you be my boyfriend?”